camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-opensearch.md

   enabled: false
 ```

 From the above configuration, the internal Elasticsearch component and the Elasticsearch configuration for all components are disabled.
-This is required in order to use AWS managed OpenSearch.
+This is required to use AWS managed OpenSearch.

-If you do not wish to specify the username and password in plaintext within the values.yaml, then the following configuration can be used:
+If you do not wish to specify the username and password in plaintext within the `values.yaml` file, then the following configuration can be used:

 ```yaml
 global: